spryker/spryker-docs/_drafts/oryx/setup.md

 ## Installation

-To start working with Oryx you can use the [boilerplate project](https://github.com/spryker/composable-frontend) that we've prepared for you.
+To install Oryx you can use the [boilerplate project](https://github.com/spryker/composable-frontend) that we've prepared for you.
 In this repository you'll will find the minimum dependencies and configuration to install a standard Oryx application.

 The installation can be done with the following steps.
 This will install the dependencies and run the application.